maratai/craftery/audio_music/musical_instruments.md

 The instruments I nominally have played even a little:

 - classical guitar, three summers of lessons from a S Korean gentleman who had studied *and performed* in Spain when he was younger!
-- harmonica, self-taught (blues harp diatonic, tremolo, chromatic)
+- harmonica, self-taught (blues harp diatonic, tremolo, chromatic).
-- piano, obligatory Asian-American lessons
+- piano, obligatory Asian-American lessons.
+Various piano teachers in S Korea plus Houston Music Institute for a couple of years.
-- viola
+- viola, middle school and high school orchestra.
+I'm ten years out of practice as my student instrument was a flood casualty.

 # Musical Instrument Inventory
 - **Accordion** inherited from in-laws.
 I need to fix the leather strap!